axboe/fio/HOWTO.rst

 	this flag turned on, the AIO ring will be read directly from user-space to reap events.
 The reaping mode is only enabled when polling for a minimum of 0 events (e.g. when :option:`iodepth_batch_complete` `=0`).

-.. option:: hipri : [pvsync2]

-	Set RWF_HIPRI on I/O, indicating to the kernel that it's of higher priority than normal.

 .. option:: hipri_percentage : [pvsync2]